phys3/Courtz/README.md

 Learning Project: OAuth and Apollo

-This is a learning project focused on understanding OAuth and Apollo Client.
+This is a learning project focused on understanding OAuth, Apollo Client, and Zustand.

 ## Technologies Used